zenorocha/liferay-learn/docs/dxp/7.x/en/installation-and-upgrades/setting-up-liferay-dxp/clustering-for-high-availability/example-creating-a-simple-dxp-cluster.md

   ...
 ```

-The OSGi container mapping is for using Gogo shell on each container.
+In the table above, the OSGi container port mapping is for using Gogo shell on each container.
 The volume bind mount, leverages the DXP container's configuration phase to copy the `portal-ext.properties` files to the DXP server's [Liferay Home](../../reference/liferay-home.md).

 It's time to start the DXP cluster nodes: